 c.
 Smaller denominationApproaching a retailer will need a large amount of money to purchase gold.
 Hence, Gold ETFs have an advantage here as you can buy and sell them in smaller measures.

 d.
 Ease of participation in the gold marketInvestors can get exposure to the gold market – it is transparent, profitable and safe.
-For instance, Gold ETFs also offer you great liquidity as gold can be traded instantly without any hassle.
+For instance, Gold ETFs also offer you significant liquidity as gold can be traded instantly without any hassle.

 e.
 Easy to hold for longGold ETFs do not levy wealth tax on Gold ETFs as opposed to physical gold.
-Storage (in demat account) and safety are no issue either.
+Storage (in demat account) and safety are no issues either.
 Hence, you can hold on to your ETFs for as long as you want.

 f.
 Tax-efficiencyThis fund offers a tax-friendly means to hold gold.
 This is because the money you earn from Gold ETFs are subject to long term capital gains tax.
-However, there will be no additional burden of sales tax, VAT or wealth tax.
+However, there will be no additional burden of sales tax, VAT, or wealth tax.

 h.
-Ease of transactionAside from listing and trading on stock exchange, you can also use it as security for secured loans.
+Ease of transactionAside from listing and trading on the stock exchange, you can also use it as security for secured loans.
 Transactions are quicker and seamless with zero entry and exit load.

 i.
 Cost-effectiveGolf ETFs do not have designing or making charges like gold (ornaments or bars).
 You can purchase it at international rates.
 Hence, there will be no mark-up at all.

 j.
 Risk factorsLike any equity fund, the NAV or Net Asset Value of a gold ETF can go up or down as per the market trends.
-Similarly, the extra expenses like fund manager’s fee and others can impact the returns.
+Similarly, the extra expenses like the fund manager’s fee and others can impact the returns.

 5. How to invest in Gold ETFs

-Step 1: Open a demat account and a trading account online by submitting PAN, ID proof and residential proof
+Step 1: Open a demat account and a trading account online by submitting PAN, ID proof, and residential proof